-People absorb information about macro-economic themes every day without realizing they are doing so.
-Newspapers and web sites—financial and non-financial alike—are filled with stories about the over-arching macro trends unfolding all over the world.
-If asked generally, most people would probably say that they know little about macro, but if questioned about the state of the housing market or the influence of China, most would likely come off as fairly well informed.
+People absorb information about macroeconomic themes every day without realizing they are doing so.
+Newspapers and websites—financial and nonfinancial alike—are filled with stories about the overarching macro trends unfolding all over the world.
+If asked generally, most people would probably say that they know little about macro, but if questioned about politics or the influence of China, most would likely come off as fairly well informed.
 The same goes for investors—the majority claim that they are stock pickers who focus solely on bottom-up company analysis.
 In reality, they often are choosing these stocks based on bigger-picture trends guiding the entire industry.
 The influence of macro extends far beyond what most people realize.

-Successful examples include how former hedge fund manager Stanley Druckenmiller predicted correctly and quite lucratively how the fall of the Wall in Germany would boost the value of the deutsche mark.
-Felix Zulauf correctly anticipated the decline of the U.S. stock market in 1987 by noting that a fall in the U.S. dollar would hasten a decline, as tight money then combined with high stock valuations were incompatible.
+Successful examples include how former hedge fund manager Stanley Druckenmiller predicted correctly and quite lucratively how the fall of the Berlin Wall in Germany would boost the value of the German mark.
+Felix Zulauf correctly anticipated the decline of the US stock market in 1987 by noting that a fall in the US dollar would hasten a decline, as tight money then combined with high stock valuations were incompatible.
 George Soros notoriously bet nearly $10 billion of borrowed funds that the British pound would be devalued and he was correct.
 And hedge fund manager Michael Burry bet nearly $1 billion against mortgage backed securities in 2005; he was correct, with a profit of over $2 billion.